joshuarbenton/hydraulic_gradient/README.md

 # Hydraulic Gradients - Three Point Problem Time Series
-This program calculates the horizontal gradient and direction of groundwater flow by assuming a linear change in water level between three wells.
+This program calculates the horizontal gradient and direction of groundwater flow by assuming a linear change in water level between three wells defining a geometric plane.

 Required inputs: